 - Hindi Film actress Katrina Kaif visited the Shrine of Shaikh Salim Chishti several times for her movie’s success.

-On The Way to Jaipur
+On The Way To Jaipur

 After a long Agra explores in the afternoon left for Jaipur, Rajasthan.
 I was super tired during this time, and at night reached Peppermint Hotel for three nights stay.
-This 3-star hotel is in Subhash Nagar, and I’ve loved all smart facilities at the first sight.
+This 3-star hotel is in Subhash Nagar, and I’ve loved all the smart facilities at the first sight.
 Oh!
 Too exhausted, I had a good sleep….

 Hello, Pink City Jaipur!